gotestgx/pubsub/README.md

   The web service package utilizes the gorilla mux package to service Web Service calls The Web Service calls are pushed onto a service channel where they are processed
-* datastore - A data structure implementing PubSub semantics for arbitrary messages
+* datastore - A per-topic data structure implementing PubSub semantics for arbitrary messages

   A Map-backed datastore providing, on average, constant O(1) lookup, insert, and delete times

   Message storage is unbounded.
-Slow subscribers can cause an Out of Memory condition.
+Out of Memory conditions are not handled.

   The topic datastore uses two structures: 'message' and 'PubSubDS':
      * 'message' struct contains: